XUKEREN/phd-pipeline/_sources/data_visualization/regression_coefficient_ci/README.md.txt

 # Regression coefficients and CIs

-This is a script to create a plot that shows regression coefficients and CIs from multiple regressions.
+This is a script to create a plot that shows multiple linear regressions results for the associations of parental self-reported tobacco smoke exposures with DNA methylation at the AHRR CpG cg05575921 and with the polyepigenetic smoking score.

 - Study publication: [link](https://aacrjournals.org/cebp/article/30/8/1517/671018/Epigenetic-Biomarkers-of-Prenatal-Tobacco-Smoke)
 - Script: [link](./regression_plot.Rmd)